nik-yo/Resume/recent.md

 -	Installed RDS Combined CA bundle to enable SSL to Aurora MySQL on various resources (Docker, EC2, etc.).
 -	Migrated source/version control technology from TFVC to Git.

-**Monitoring**
+**Miscellaneous**
+- Initiated and led weekly team meeting.
+- Initiated and led bi-weekly architecture meeting.
+- Setup and maintained Microsoft SharePoint for department information sharing.
 -	Implemented Datadog APM for CloudSaver applications on EC2.
 -	Replaced Datadog with Dynatrace for CloudSaver applications on EC2 due to APM for .NET was not ready.

 **Programming**
--	Configured CloudSaver web application to use in proc session state to fix issue with incompatibility with Aurora.
+-	Configured CloudSaver web application to use in proc session state to fix issue with incompatibility with Aurora MySQL.
--	Upgraded batch applications from .NET 4.6.2 to .NET 5 (with AWS SDK for .NET Core).
+-	Upgraded batch applications from .NET 4.6.2 to .NET 5, containerized and run in ECS Fargate.
 -	Upgraded shared library from .NET 4.6.2 to .NET Standard 2.0.
--	Created a simple web application using Node.js and VS Code to host temporary Learning courses.
+-	Created a simple web application using Node.js and VS Code to host temporary learning courses.
 -	Used Handlebar.NET to map database bootstrap script with data from AWS secrets manager.
 -	Decoupled shared code from batch applications by moving it to a Nuget package.
 -	Resolved issue with TLS 1.2 between newer Linux kernel and MySQL by re-enabling older cipher suites.
 -	Wrote EC2 rightsizing scripts requested by client in Bash and PowerShell.

 **Consultant**\
-CloudSaver Inc. (August 2019 – May 2021)
+CloudSaver, Inc. (August 2019 – May 2021)

+**Auth**
+- Built integration with Okta, Ping Identity, OneLogin to enable SAML 2.0 SSO.
+- Moved custom Sustainsys SAML 2.0 logic from HttpModule to OWIN Middleware.
+- Setup Microsoft Active Directory.
+- Enabled Cloudsaver app to authenticate against Microsoft AD.

 **Cloud**
+- Programmatically installed and configured CloudWatch agent using AWS Systems Manager (SSM).
+- Used AWS API Gateway and Lambda to provide endpoints to store metadata for CloudSaver bundling and compression engine.
+- Automated Amazon EC2 virtualization type conversion from PV to HVM.
+- Installed ENA module and NVMe driver programmatically via AWS System Manager (SSM) for Zen to Nitro conversion.
+- Saved on SSL certificate cost by using AWS Certificate Manager (ACM).
 -	Designed and performed Amazon S3 Bundling PoC for client.
 -	Automated creation and sharing of AMI Golden Image with partner.
+- Launched NAT Gateway to workaround Elastic IP (EIP) limit.
+- Automated benchmarking of EC2 using Aida 64 and Geekbench on custom AMI.
 -	Configured Site-to-Site VPN to client environment.
+- Setup automatic security patching using AWS SSM Patch Manager
+- Setup automatic agents update using AWS SSM State Manager.
 - Implemented EBS Safety Net feature using Amazon CloudWatch alarms and Amazon SNS.
 -	Automated benchmarking of EC2 using Aida 64 and Geekbench with custom AMI.